jarus/imap_copy/README.rst

     optional arguments:
+      -h, --help        show this help message and exit -c, --create-mailboxes
+                        Create the mailboxes on destination
-      -h, --help        show this help message and exit -q, --quiet       ppsssh... be quiet. (no output) -v, --verbose     more output please (debug level)
+      -q, --quiet       ppsssh... be quiet. (no output) -v, --verbose     more output please (debug level)

+Only tested on Python 2.7.4.